anyoptimization/pymoo/docs/source/visualization/pcp.md

 ```

 This gives an idea of the overall result set.
-Let us assume we identified solution 50 and 75 to more of interest and like to highlight them in our plot:
+Let us assume we identified solution 50 and 75 to be more of interest and would like to highlight them in our plot:

 ```{code-cell} ipython3
 plot = PCP()